Towards derived equivalence classification of the cluster-tilted algebras of Dynkin type D: Preliminaries

 \item The positive mutation $\mu^+_k(A)$ is defined if and only if for any non-zero path $i \rightsquigarrow k$ starting at some vertex $i$ and ending at $k$, there exists an arrow $k \to j$ such that the composition $i \rightsquigarrow k \to j$ is non-zero. \end{enumerate} \end{prop}

-\begin{remark} It follows from~\cite[Remark~2.10]{Ladkani10}, that when $A$ is schurian, the negative mutation of $A$ at $k$ is defined if and only if one can associate with $k$ the corresponding Brenner-Butler tilting module.
+\begin{remark} It follows from~\cite[Remark~2.10]{Ladkani10}, that in many cases, and in particular when $A$ is schurian, the negative mutation of $A$ at $k$ is defined if and only if one can associate with $k$ the corresponding Brenner-Butler tilting module.
 Moreover, in this case, $T^-_k(A)$ is isomorphic in $\cD^b(A)$ to that Brenner-Butler tilting module. \end{remark}